tsrobcvai/deoxys_teleoperate/README.md

 Teleoperation works by applying the changes to the oculus handle’s pose to the robot gripper’s pose.

 ### Core code

+This repo supports Meta Quest 2 as the teleoperation device.
+To start, install [oculus_reader](https://github.com/rail-berkeley/oculus_reader/blob/main/oculus_reader/reader.py) by following instructions in the link.

 ["meta_quest2.py"](io_devices/meta_quest2.py)